zshakirova/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/assigning-roles.md

 ---
-name: Assigning roles
+name: Different CSS usage
-about: The purpose of this issue is to understand roles in the team
+about: The purpose of this issue is to include External CSS stylesheet, Inline, Internal
 title: ''
 labels: question
 assignees: zshakirova

 ---

-Roles are very important part of the team because this way we can divide responsibility and tasks
+External CSS stylesheet (preferred method for better code readability) Inline CSS (helpful for debugging)
+Internal CSS with <style> (convenient for quick experiments)